StefanFabian/gstreamer_ros_babel_fish/README.md

 ## Usage

-After sourcing the workspace, the GStreamer elements `rbfimagesrc` and `rbfimagesink` should be available.
+After sourcing the workspace again, the GStreamer elements `rbfimagesrc` and `rbfimagesink` should be available.
 You can verify this with:

 ```bash
 gst-inspect-1.0 rbfimagesrc